sanjiu27/sanjiu27/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-what can i say?
+What can i say?
 Glad to see you!
-I come from China,now my career plan is to be a network administrator or operation and maintenance assistant.My English is not good, only use simple phrases.
+I come from China,now my career plan is to be a network administrator or operation and maintenance assistant.
+My English is not good, only use simple phrases.